holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/09_turtles/lesson_plan.md

     - Famous way to teach programming
         - https://www.youtube.com/watch?v=CMNry4PE93Y
     - Little "turtle" that you control
-    - Show code
-    - Make a square
-    - All about finding the pattern
 - Handle out classwork
     - Read through
     - Show examples of: